Ludvig Öhman: AFC Eskilstuna

 After a season in Japan, Öhman returned to Sweden, where he joined newly promoted Allsvenskan side Eskilstuna, signing a two-year contract on 22 January 2017.

 Öhman made his debut for the club, starting the whole game, in a 3–1 loss against GIF Sundsvall in the opening game of the season.
 He started in the next four matches before missing one match, due to suspension.
 After serving a one match suspension, Öhman returned to the starting line–up against Jönköpings Södra on 7 May 2017 but he received a second bookable offence, in a 1–0 loss.
 After serving another one match suspension, Öhman became a first team regular for AFC Eskilstuna, playing in the centre–back position.
-He then scored his first goal for the club, scoring from a header, in what turned out to be a winning goal, in a 2–1 win against his former club, Kalmar, on 15 July 2017. Öhman captained in the next two matches against Kalmar and Djurgårdens.
+He then scored his first goal for the club, scoring from a header, in what turned out to be a winning goal, in a 2–1 win against his former club, Kalmar, on 15 July 2017. Öhman captained in the next two matches against Kalmar and Djurgården.
 However, he was unable to help AFC Eskilstuna avoid relegation from Allsvenskan.
-In a follow–up match, Öhman scored his second goal for the club, scoring a header, in a 1–1 draw against Halmstads on 28 October 2017.
+In a follow–up match, Öhman scored his second goal for the club, scoring a header, in a 1–1 draw against Halmstad on 28 October 2017.
 At the end of the 2017 season, he went on to make twenty–six appearances and scoring two times in all competitions.

 IF Brommapojkarna

-Following Eskilstuna's relegation to the second tier, Öhman transferred to newly promoted IF Brommapojkarna on 26 January 2018, signing a three year-deal with the Allsvenskan club.
+Following Eskilstuna's relegation to the second tier, Öhman transferred to newly promoted IF Brommapojkarna on 26 January 2018, signing a three-year deal with the Allsvenskan club.

 He made his debut for the club, starting the match and played 81 minutes before being substituted, in a 2–1 loss against IFK Norrköping in the opening game of the season.
 Since joining IF Brommapojkarna, Öhman found himself in and out of the starting line–up, establishing himself in the centre–back position.
 After serving a one match suspension, due to picking up three yellow cards so far this season, he returned to the starting line–up against Dalkurd on 7 July 2018.
 However, his return was short–lived when Öhman suffered an injury in a follow–up match against IK Sirius and was substituted in the 23rd minute, as IF Brommapojkarna lost 1–0.
 After missing three matches, he returned to the starting line–up against Örebro on 11 August 2018 and helped the club keep a clean sheet, in a 1–0 win.
 In the relegation play–offs against AFC Eskilstuna, Öhman played in both legs, including scoring his first goal for IF Brommapojkarna in the second leg, as the club were relegated following a 2–2 draw through away goal.
 At the end of the 2018 season, he went on to make twenty–four appearances and scoring once in all competitions.